securefederatedai/openfl/docs/running_the_federation_with_gandlf.rst

 `Aggregator-Based Workflow`_
     Define an experiment and distribute it manually.
-All participants can verify model code and [FL plan](https://openfl.readthedocs.io/en/latest/running_the_federation.html#federated-learning-plan-fl-plan-settings) prior to execution.
-The federation is terminated when the experiment is finished
+All participants can verify model code and [FL plan](https://openfl.readthedocs.io/en/latest/running_the_federation.html#federated-learning-plan-fl-plan-settings) prior to executing the code/model.
+The federation is terminated when the experiment is finished, and appropriate statistics are generated.

 .. _running_the_federation_aggregator_based: